Sponsored

 • Mass is commonly defined as the quantity of matter or material substance.

-• Time is defined as that in which events are distinguishable with reference to before or after.
+• Time is defined as the time in which events are distinguishable before or after.

-Therefore, Length, Mass, and Time are the three of the most fundamental quantities.
+Therefore, Length, Mass, and Time are the three fundamental quantities.

 QuantityUnitUnit abbreviation